Five Star Movement: European affiliation

 About the politics of the European Union and the euro, the M5S has often been highly critical but ambiguous.
 On 12 June 2014, having been rejected by the Greens/EFA, and also by ALDE, the M5S offered its activists a limited-choice online referendum to choose a parliamentary group for the party.
 78% of participating activists voted for the Eurosceptic EFDD.

 In January 2017, the M5S tried to change its group inside the European Parliament, moving from the EFDD to the ALDE.
 Despite an initial agreement, ALDE leader Guy Verhofstadt refused the M5S' admission to the group due to insufficient guarantees to come to a common position on European integration.
 The attempted move caused a chilling of relations with EFDD leader Nigel Farage, who was not informed about the M5S' agreement with the ALDE.
 Grillo was critical of the rejection and blamed "the establishment" for preventing them joining the ALDE.
 On 9 January, the Radio Radicale news correspondent David Carretta published documents about the financial and political benefits which would have accrued to the M5S for its admission to ALDE on Twitter.

 In December 2017, Di Maio stated that he supported a referendum for Italy to leave the eurozone and would vote to leave.
 He rejected his previous position in January 2018, refusing the idea of a referendum on the euro, which cannot be done by constitution and was previously strongly supported by the movement.
 In February 2018, Di Maio stated that "European Union is the Five Star Movement's home".
 In September 2019, Di Maio confirmed that the goal was to change Europe from the inside.

 In November 2021, the party discussed switching to the Progressive Alliance of Socialists and Democrats group in the European Parliament.

-Internal organisation
+Following the 2024 European Parliament election, after the failed attempt to create a new group with the Sahra Wagenknecht Alliance, in July 2024, the M5S applied to join The Left in the European Parliament – GUE/NGL.
+The M5S was initially admitted into The Left group with reservations, that is, for a six-month trial period with the status of "observer".
+On 4 February 2025, the M5S was finally permanently integrated into The Left group.